 Henley Royal Regatta IX:

-A Pause in the Proceedings at Phyllis Court (2013) SOLD This picture is the first from the 'Bucks Bank' and features a view to the 'Berks Bank' from Phyllis Court.
+🔴 A Pause in the Proceedings at Phyllis Court (2013) This picture is the first from the 'Bucks Bank' and features a view to the 'Berks Bank' from Phyllis Court.
 The gentleman's blazers feature pastel penciled stripes and are rather smart!
 This was a very fiddly work to produce and it took over an hour to cut out the chairs alone.
-Image size: 28cm x 28cm Mount: 48cm x 48cm Frame: White washed wood This image will be reproduced as a limited edition print and greeting card in 2014. |
+Image size: 28cm x 28cm Mount: 48cm x 48cm Frame: White washed wood Available as a greetings card. |

 Henley Royal Regatta VI:

 Regatta Fashion (2013) I enjoyed making the Henley Royal Regatta pictures so much last year and had such lovely feedback that I decided to continue exploring this iconic riverside theme again this year.
-This picture features my partners nephews George and Joseph checking out each others fine blazers . . .
+This picture features George and Joseph checking out each others fine blazers . . .
 The boys are standing on a page from the 2012 HRR programme that features team listings from the Universities they went to - a nice touch of serendipity.
-Image size: 28cm x 28cm Mount: 48cm x 48cm Frame: White washed wood This image will be reproduced as a limited edition print and greetings card in due course. |
+Image size: 28cm x 28cm Mount: 48cm x 48cm Frame: White washed wood |

 Henley Royal Regatta VIII:

-Uncle Ben Entertains (2013) SOLD This picture features Ben's nieces Kathryn and Charlotte and George's (above) girlfriend Whitney.
+🔴 Uncle Ben Entertains (2013) This picture features Ben's nieces Kathryn and Charlotte and George's (above) girlfriend Whitney.
 The trees in the background are made of a vintage map of Henley and the parasol being used on the row boat is made of stamps.
-Image size: 28cm x 28cm Mount: 48cm x 48cm Frame: White washed wood This image will be reproduced as a limited edition print and greeting card in due course. |
+Image size: 28cm x 28cm Mount: 48cm x 48cm Frame: White washed wood |

 Henley Royal Regatta I: